 They deserve to know where they would take the country.

-That's why that's what I was trying to ascertain.
+That's what I was trying to ascertain.

-Is it helpful for people to call them or do they get just pissed off and more entrenched in what?
+But let me ask the final question: is it helpful for people to call them or do they get just pissed off and more entrenched in what?

 Call.